 On the left-hand edge of the device is the volume rocker, which is easy to reach.
-On the bottom of the phone is the USB-C port, flanked by two speakers for stereo audio.
+On the bottom of the phone is the USB-C port, flanked by a speaker and microphone.

 One of the big talking points surrounding this phone concerns something you won’t find on the bottom of the device – OnePlus has dropped the 3.5mm headphone jack, a decision that has upset a lot of OnePlus fans who want a physical way to plug in their headphones.